sfyll/enigma_capital/README.md

 Adding new components is straightforward—simply extend the existing base classes.
 The codebase uses verbose, Google-style docstrings for clarity and is filled with [To-dos](#todos) to guide contributors who are uncertain where to begin.

+### Note on the `async` branch
+For users on hardware-constrained, specifically I/O-bound systems, the [`async`](https://github.com/sfyll/enigma_capital/tree/async) branch offers a lightweight alternative.
+It refactors the original multi-process application into a single, efficient asynchronous process using the asyncio library.
+This new model eliminates the resource overhead of multiple processes, simplifying both deployment and execution and the expense of scalibility.

 ## Installation

 1. **Install virtualenv**: